 Being in the digital marketing world for over fifteen years, I’ve seen a lot of misconceptions about what a landing page is.
 The term, “landing page” is often used to describe any page on your website that a user might land on—but that’s not really the case.
 To find out if your landing pages are converting, let’s first start off by taking a brief look at what a landing page actually is…

-• A landing page is a single web pages that uses content, visuals, and a single call-to-action (CTA) to entice your target audience into the sales funnel & convert them into actual customers.
+- A landing page is a single web pages that uses content, visuals, and a single call-to-action (CTA) to entice your target audience into the sales funnel & convert them into actual customers.

-• Each landing page is created with the sole purpose of receiving traffic from a specific campaign, making it easier to focus on different objectives— with specific goals, analytics, and testing for each.
+Each individual landing page lives completely separate from your website (and completely separate from other landing pages). - Each landing page is created with the sole purpose of receiving traffic from a specific campaign, making it easier to focus on different objectives— with specific goals, analytics, and testing for each.

-• Unlike pages on your website, landing pages do NOT have navigation menus, nor do they have multiple forms, sign-ups, or opt-ins.
+Each landing page must have a clear purpose and a definitive link attached to an appropriate call-to-action. - Unlike pages on your website, landing pages do NOT have navigation menus, nor do they have multiple forms, sign-ups, or opt-ins.
 Why?
 Because you don’t want your audience clicking through your site.
 You want their sole focus to be on completing your call-to-action (CTA).

 3 Key Features of a Successful Landing Page